ANMOL-SHAH/OCTAVE_SOLUTIONS/README.md

 # OCTAVE_SOLUTIONS
-Assignments of the Introduction to Machine Learning Offered by Andrew Ng.
+Assignments of the Introduction to Machine Learning Offered by Andrew Ng via Coursera.